arlionn/UseChatGPT/README.md

 # UseChatGPT
-some examples on how to chat with ChatGPT for empirical work.
-Stata, Python is used.
+Some examples on how to chat with ChatGPT for empirical work.

+Stata, Python will be used.